kaizcodes/Pog_Engine/README.md

 1-Click Import
 >Import needed files and create a a folder with your VOD.mp4, VOD.srt (transcription), highlights_markers.edl, and automatically populate a timeline with needed items (transcription need to be imported manually)

+Send Markers from Timeline to Clip
+>Send marker from timeline to clip so when you move the clip to another timeline to edit, the marker follows.

 Marker Tracker
->View your markers in order and categories
+>Instead of using Index, you can move this window around to view your markers in order and categories

 Subtitle to Marker
 >Turn keywords in transcription into markers to find words you say a lot during hype moments like "nice!", this feature is already included in Pog Engine, this script is here just in case the AI misjudged your hype moment so you can manually find these moments yourself.

-Send Markers from Timeline to Clip
->Send marker from timeline to clip so when you move the clip to another timeline to edit, the marker follows.

 ## Known Issues:
-Please report any issues to the issues tab.
+Please report any issues to the [issues tab](https://github.com/kaizcodes/Pog_Engine/issues).

 - Step 5 is unbearably slow.
 > Open Task Manager and see if your **GPU** is 100% usage, if it says CPU then you need to reinstall Ollama

-## ROADMAP:
-1. Auto clips extraction, cut the middle man and get the clips immediately to use

 ## If you wish to support me
-You could buy me a coffee here: https://ko-fi.com/kaizuchaneru
+You can buy me a coffee here: https://ko-fi.com/kaizuchaneru or check out my Twitch: https://www.twitch.tv/kaizuchaneru

-The money will be put into development and maintaining this project.
+The money will be put into development and maintaining this project and any spare change will be donated to local orphanages.

 ## TESTING OTHER MODELS:

 You can just change them in the configurator if you have it installed via Ollama

 Currently in testing:

-Discovery: qwen3:14b-q4_K_M / qwen3.5:9b-q4_K_M
+qwen3.6:35b-a3b-iq4 for judging, this model is a lot smarter and better than qwen3.5:9b but the problem is, it's slow, it needs 18gb vram, i only have 10, so 8 of it has to be offloaded to RAM and CPU.

 ## Tech Stack